stevenchadburrow/AcolyteComputer/README.md

 160x240 16-Color

-PS/2 Keyboard support built in.
+PS/2 Keyboard support built in, Genesis controller also supported.
-Also supports 'cassette' audio data input through a 3.5mm audio jack.
+Supports 'cassette' audio data input through a 3.5mm audio jack, and 1-voice square wave audio out through the same jack.
-2x SPI EEPROM's are built into the board, as well as a socket for a MicroSD Card Adapter.
+One SPI EEPROM is built into the board, as well as a socket for a MicroSD Card Adapter.
 It is powered with 5V USB.

 The goal is that this board would cost less than $100 to assemble.
 There are also no CPLD or FPGA chips used, everything besides the 6502/6522/RAM/ROM are 74HC' logic chips.

-The "Monitor" program contains all that is needed to read/write code, as well as run educational demos.
+The Rev2 software contains many programs such as:
+Scratchpad, RPN Calculator, Etch-A-Sketch, Music Composer, Assembler/Disassembler, Memory Dump, Memory Transfer GUI, and a simple Snake game.

 More information can be found on the 6502.org Forum.